pauldubois98/GenerativeAI/README.md

 # Generative AI

-✨Dive into the world of generative AI!
-Join your humble scientific servant as he demystifies for you the magic behind artificial intelligences creating images (Dall-E / Mid-Journey), text (e.g. ChatGPT), or even music (Music-LM).
-This presentation is suitable for artists, writers and curious minds, offering an insight into the possibilities and limits of AI algorithms.🌟🎨
+✨Dive into the world of generative AI 🤖 !
+Join your humble scientific servant as he demystifies for you the magic behind artificial intelligences creating images (Dall-E 🎨/ Mid-Journey 🖌️), text (e.g. ChatGPT ✒️), or even music (Music-LM 🎶).
+This presentation is suitable for artists, writers and curious minds, offering an insight into the possibilities and limits of AI algorithms.🌟

 All the ressources for the Generative AI talk given for Info@Lèze on the 4th of January 2024.